timea-solid/SolidHelloWorlds/README.md

 3) Create a Solid Web App with low-code by defining the Web App UI in RDF (no need to know any frontend framework).
 4) Showcase how the 'Single point of truth' can be achieved and used with Solid.

-# Code Stack
+# About the code

 This Web App makes use of HTML, Simple CSS, RDF and basic javascript.
 The heavy lifting (rendering the UI from RDF) is taken care of libraries one can simply reuse such as: Comunica, Mashlib, solid-ui-components, see [attributions](#Attribution) for links.

 - Initially, the application was intended to be a one page web application.
 It all starts at `index.html`.
-However, because I make use of different libs, I added additional pages but kept them completely separate in order to easier follow how to use the libs best.
+However, because I make use of different libs, I added additional pages but kept them in separate folders in the structure in order to easier follow how to use the libs best.

 - Details:
   - [facetedSearchPage](https://github.com/timea-solid/SolidHelloWorlds/tree/master/src/facetedSearchPage) is the simplest example: it theoretically ONLY needs a html and a RDF file (and CSS if you want to make it shinnier) and the solid-ui (or mashlib) and solid-ui-components libs.
 This example makes use of Jeff's solid-ui-components lib which has elements like accordion. appsDisplay.ttl is the RDF from which the Frontend if generated and it is of course mapped to the data model (ontology) used in the data we want displayed (which is also in RDF, stored on a Pod).